It can happen to every dog owner.

 - How likely are injuries inflicted by dogs?

 - How likely is it to get sued as a dog owner?

 - Who pays for a dog bite injury or non-bite injury?

-- Crucial differences when our dog (supposedly) injured someone
+- Essential differences when our dog (supposedly) injured someone

 - Best practice to react when we saw that our dog injured someone

 - Best practice to react when we get a personal injury claim